httpmark/httpmark/README.md

 Once Docker has installed, open a terminal window inside the `webapptest` directory and run `$ npm run dev`.

-When the script has finished running you should see a message in the terminal telling you where the app is running, (e.g. `localhost: 3000`).
+When the script has finished running you should see a message in the terminal telling you where the app is running, (e.g. `localhost:3000`).
 The application is setup with hot module reloading on both the client and server, so any local changes should reflect in the browser immediately.

 _Note: Setup can take some time as it needs to install all project dependencies (queue elevator music...)_